thrombe/tabruh/README.md

 ### Prerequisites
 - [Bun](https://bun.sh/) is required to install dependencies and run the build scripts.
+- you might also want to install [Node.js](https://nodejs.org/) if building the extension give you some errors.

 ### Build Steps
 1. Clone the repository: